simoneSantoni/data-viz-smm635/lectureNotes/week2/README.md

 2. understand the building blocks the data visualization process
 3. use Matplotlib to operate a design chart

-This folder contains the following set of materials:
+Students are supposed to considr the following set of materials:

 - Video-recording:
   - [smm635_1, infographic and data viz](https://web.microsoftstream.com/video/58eada1b-bfac-4540-8a50-d50a55610bb1)